 PCOS is an endocrine and metabolic disorder that affects how your ovaries (the organs that create and release eggs) work.

-The syndrome gets its name from small follicle cysts (fluid-filled sacs) on the ovaries.
-However, the term “polycystic” can be misleading because not everyone with PCOS has these cysts.
+PCOS gets its name from small follicle cysts (fluid-filled sacs) on the ovaries.
+However, not everyone with PCOS has these cysts, which can make the term “polycystic” misleading.

 The exact cause of PCOS is unknown but it often runs in families.
 If someone in your family has PCOS, diabetes or irregular menstrual cycles, you might get it too.